-First of all, my ideal hunt would be a sheep/goat hunt in the Rocky Mountains or some place equivalent.
+First of all, my ideal hunt would be a sheep/goat hunt in the Rocky Mountains or someplace equivalent.
 Why?
-Because the terrain is probably the most difficult possible so you have to be in excellent shape and willing to brave the elements, you have to be good at long distance shots and just because the animal is within shooting range doesn’t mean you can take the shot if you expect to retrieve it.
+Because the terrain is probably the most difficult possible so you have to be in excellent shape and willing to brave the elements, you have to be good at long-distance shots and just because the animal is within shooting range doesn’t mean you can take the shot if you expect to retrieve it.
 Unfortunately, my ability to pursue this kind of hunt is gone.
-However, I was invited to go on an Ibex hunt with Spiritual Outdoors Adventures with Jimmy Sites in south east Spain.
-Before I replied, I spent some time on Google checking out the hunting area and saw that it appeared to me more like rolling hills than the rocky crags of the Rocky Mountains, so maybe I can do this.
-I still had my doubts though, I’ve hunted with the SOA people before so I know that good Christian hunters that follow the teachings of Jesus will be on the hunt and it is a pleasure to be around them and that they will be supportive, so I decided I’d give it a try, even though it would be close to my limits.
+However, I was invited to go on an Ibex hunt with Spiritual Outdoor Adventures with Jimmy Sites in southeast Spain.
+Before I replied, I spent some time on Google checking out the hunting area and saw that it appeared to be more like rolling hills than the rocky crags of the Rocky Mountains, so maybe I can do this.
+I still had my doubts though, I’ve hunted with the SOA people before so I know that good Christian hunter that follow the teachings of Jesus will be on the hunt and it is a pleasure to be around them and that they will be supportive, so I decided I’d give it a try, even though it would be close to my limits.
 After all, pushing one’s capabilities is part of the hunt.

 The people that went on this hunt were from all over the US.
 From California to Florida and Texas to Tennessee.
 We all met in Madrid, well, at least the people did.
 Some of the baggage decided to take a different trip.
 Iberhunting met us at the airport and collected what luggage we did have and headed south to the hotel for a rest prior to hunting the next day.
 They stopped at a store so those of us needing some additional clothing could purchase some.
 I’d met some of the people on previous trips and some were new to me, so we spent the time getting reacquainted and discussing the upcoming hunt.
 That night after dinner Antonio (owner of Iberhunting) explained to us how the hunt would be managed, which animals we would be going after, and how it would work if we wanted an animal different than what we’d contracted for.
 It was very comprehensive so there were not many questions.
 We were asked what we wanted for breakfast in the morning and we headed off to bed.

-The second day we headed out looking for animals.
+On the second day, we headed out looking for animals.
 The only ones we saw were ewes and too far away for a shot.
 I think we checked every hunting area there was in the area, but the animals were just not out and about.
-Towards the end of the day we were back in the same area where we started the 1st day.
+Towards the end of the day, we were back in the same area where we started the 1st day.
 No animals there either.
-I’d pretty much decided that at 5 pm (6pm was end of legal time) I was going to call a halt and head back.
+I’d pretty much decided that at 5 pm (6 pm was the end of legal time) I was going to call a halt and head back.

 It’s getting late